 What is Norovirus?

-Norovirus is a very contagious virus that is the most common cause of vomiting, diarrhea, and foodborne illness .
-Norovirus illness is often called “food poisoning,” a “stomach bug,” or the “stomach flu” (even though it is not related to the flu , which is caused by Influenza).
-About 20 million people get sick from norovirus each year.
-Norovirus infection occurs most frequently in closed and crowded environments such as hospitals, nursing homes, childcare centers, schools, and cruise ships.
-Infected food service workers account for 70% of norovirus outbreaks.
+Norovirus is a very contagious virus that is the most common cause of vomiting, diarrhea, and foodborne illnessopen_in_new.
+The illness is often called “food poisoning,” a “stomach bug,” or the “stomach flu” (even though it is not related to the flu, which is caused by Influenza).
+About 20 million people get sick from Norovirus each year.
+Infection occurs most frequentlyopen_in_new in closed and crowded environments such as hospitals, nursing homes, childcare centers, schools, and cruise ships.
+Infected food service workersopen_in_new account for 70% of Norovirus outbreaks.
 While this virus can spread anytime, outbreaks occur most often from November to April.

 Preventing the Spread of Norovirus